apache/spark/docs/sql-ref-null-semantics.md

   +------+----+

 -- `NULL` values from two legs of the `EXCEPT` are not in output.
--- This basically shows that the comparison happens in null-safe manner.
+-- This basically shows that the comparison happens in a null-safe manner.
 SELECT age, name FROM person
 EXCEPT
 SELECT age FROM unknown_age;